Table Of Contents

 Migrate To The Cloud With Cost Confidence

-Now here’s the thing.
+Here’s the thing.
 There is a common misconception among organizations that migrating workloads to cloud infrastructure will automatically result in cost savings.
 In reality, that’s not always the case.

-In fact, reducing cloud costs and maximizing cloud infrastructure ROI should always be a conscious decision.
+Reducing cloud costs and maximizing cloud infrastructure ROI should always be a conscious decision.
 And, for the best results, you’ll want to start before the actual cloud migration.

-You can simplify this process by choosing a true cloud cost optimization platform like CloudZero.
-With CloudZero, you can:
+You can simplify this process by choosing a cloud cost optimization platform like CloudZero.

-- Track, analyze, and understand your cloud migration costs at any stage, so you can deploy cloud services efficiently.
+• Track, analyze, and understand your cloud migration costs at any stage so you can deploy cloud services efficiently.